ues-io/uesio/README.md

 ## Uesio apps deployment

 Uesio apps such as the **uesio crm** are applications which can be plugged into the uesio system.
+These uesio apps are located in the `uesioapps` directory which is under the `libs` folder.

-For plugging such application into uesio, we have to deploy them.
+For plugging such an application into uesio, you have to deploy them obviously after having built it.
 This deployment process is done by the `cli`.

 ```
-npm run setup-ssl

 ```

 ## Set up SSL